Trail running shoes vs. hiking shoes: Your best bet for exploring the outdoors

 4. Comfort and breathability

-I'm lumping these two together because a shoe that isn't breathable on a hot day on the hills or a 16K trail run on a humid day is going to get uncomfortable pretty quickly.
+I'm lumping these two together because a shoe that isn't breathable on a hot day in the desert or a 16K trail run on a humid day is going to get uncomfortable pretty quickly.
 The advantage for this consideration goes to trail running shoes.
 Again, with the outlier being the need for a heavy pack and many, many hours on your feet (we'd probably recommend hiking boots, here).
 Trail running shoes are commonly more cushioned, breathable, and move more fluidly and naturally with your foot strike.

 Long answer short, it depends on where and how you're using the shoes.
 Hiking shoes commonly have great traction with their tacky outsole and deep lugs.
 The stiffness of a hiking shoe allows you to move more efficiently over roots and rocks with the shoe itself taking much of the load.
 Some trail running shoes, on the other hand, are specifically designed for running or moving through mud with almost dagger-like lugs.
 That's a long way of saying, more or less, it's a tie here.